Welcome to the Department of Pediatrics at Stony Brook Medicine.

-And, in late 2018, thanks to the support of the Knapp Swezey Foundation and many generous donors from the community, Stony Brook Children's will have a new 71,500-square-foot home in a state-of-the-art 150-bed Hospital Pavilion.
-This new location will feature single patient rooms, family suites with private sleep and bathing areas, a Ronald McDonald Family Room, playrooms and teen relaxation spaces.
-It will also expand the pediatric research program at Stony Brook Medicine.
-The hospital will also house separate units for oncology, adolescent medicine and intensive care, as well as the general pediatrics unit and pediatric procedure suite.
-Understanding that children are not small adults, and their care must reflect their unique physical, emotional and developmental needs from infancy through adolescence, this new hospital is being designed with children and their families in mind.
+And, in late 2018, thanks to the support of the Knapp Swezey Foundation and many generous donors from the community, Stony Brook Children's opened a new, 71,500-square-foot home in a state-of-the-art 150-bed Hospital Pavilion.
+This new location features single patient rooms, family suites with private sleep and bathing areas, a Ronald McDonald Family Room, playrooms and teen relaxation spaces.
+It has also enabled the expansion of the pediatric research program at Stony Brook Medicine.
+The hospital also houses separate units for oncology, adolescent medicine and intensive care, as well as the general pediatrics unit and pediatric procedure suite.
+Understanding that children are not small adults, and their care must reflect their unique physical, emotional and developmental needs from infancy through adolescence, this new hospital was designed with children and their families in mind.

 In addition to our commitment to clinical care, an essential mission of Stony Brook Children’s is to train the next generation of doctors.
 Our outstanding medical school attracts the brightest students in the country, and our residency and fellowship programs offer superb opportunities for training and career development.
 We also are committed to advancing the study and practice of children’s medicine and have devoted significant resources to research and the recruitment of highly talented physician-scientists.